John Paul Jones: Russian service

-Jones (and Nassau-Siegen) repulsed the Ottoman forces from the area, but the jealous intrigues of Nassau-Siegen (and perhaps Jones's own ineptitude for Imperial politics) turned the Russian commander Prince Grigory Potemkin against Jones.
+Despite Jones's successes and strategies, during this time, Prince Potemkin's letters to Empress Catherine credited Nassau-Siegen for preventing Jones from gathering power at court.
+When Jones confronted Potemkin and stated that Potemkin was being manipulated by Nassau-Siegen, Potemkin responded "No one manipulates me, not even the Empress!"
+Jones and Nassau-Siegen repulsed the Ottoman forces from the area, but the jealous intrigues of Nassau-Siegen (and perhaps Jones's own ineptitude for Imperial politics) turned Potemkin against Jones.

 Jones was recalled to Saint Petersburg for the claimed purpose of transfer to a command in the North Sea.
 Other factors may have included the theoretical resentment of rival officers, some of whom were several ex-British naval officers also in Russian employment, who regarded Jones as a renegade and refused to speak to him.
 As a foreigner among the Russian court, Jones threatened the existing power structures.
-He had successfully defeated the Turkish Navy and was no longer as important to the war.
-His immediate superior, Prince Potemkin, was known for his deviousness and court intrigue, and as a man who allowed only sycophants to serve under him, and chafed at Jones's pride and inexpert courtly intrigue.
-After Jones' Victory, Potemkin began to assign him impossible missions, designed to force him to fail.
+He had successfully defeated the Turkish navy and was no longer as important to the war.
+Potemkin was known for his deviousness and court intrigue, and as a man who allowed only sycophants to serve under him, and chafed at Jones's pride and inexpert courtly intrigue.
+After Jones' victory, Potemkin began to assign him impossible missions, designed to force him to fail.

-On June 8, 1788, Jones was awarded the Order of Saint Anna, but he left the following month, an embittered man.

-In 1789, Jones arrived in Warsaw, Poland, where he befriended Tadeusz Kościuszko, a veteran of the American Revolutionary War.
-Kościuszko advised him to leave the service of the autocratic Russia and serve another power, suggesting Sweden.